rust-lang/book/nostarch/chapter18.md

 Another downside is that we’ve duplicated some logic.
 To eliminate some of the duplication, we might try to make default implementations for the `request_review` and `approve` methods on the `State` trait that return `self`.
-However, this wouldn’t work: when using `State` as a trait object, the trait doesn’t know what the concrete `self` will be exactly, so the return type isn’t known at compile time.
-(This is one of the `dyn` compatibility rules mentioned earlier.)
+However, this wouldn’t work: When using `State` as a trait object, the trait doesn’t know what the concrete `self` will be exactly, so the return type isn’t known at compile time.
+(This is one of the dyn compatibility rules mentioned earlier.)

 Other duplication includes the similar implementations of the `request_review` and `approve` methods on `Post`.
-Both methods delegate to the implementation of the same method on the value in the `state` field of `Option` and set the new value of the `state` field to the result.
+Both methods use `Option::take` with the `state` field of `Post`, and if `state` is `Some`, they delegate to the wrapped value’s implementation of the same method and set the new value of the `state` field to the result.
 If we had a lot of methods on `Post` that followed this pattern, we might consider defining a macro to eliminate the repetition (see the “Macros” section in Chapter 20).

 By implementing the state pattern exactly as it’s defined for object-oriented languages, we’re not taking as full advantage of Rust’s strengths as we could.